Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 * Questions to Consider:

-    - What can be the most efficient template database design ready for the agent to go look like?
+    - ~~What can be the most efficient template database design ready for the agent to go look like?~~ <- SQLite3 Virtual Tables for nonpersistent storage for sessions

     - What math tools can be added for Database (serving size calculator/multiplyer) and EER?

-    = What database would be ideal for LLMS to - add calculated coloumns to adjust serving size, pull recipe information (q: what to include?), DRI information, and nutrient information for recipes.
+    = What database would be ideal for LLMS to - ~~add calculated coloumns to adjust serving size,~~ ~~pull recipe information (q: what to include?),~~ DRI information, and nutrient information for recipes.

 </details>

 ## Plan

-1. Add Database functionality
+~~1.
+Add Database functionality ~~
     - Because majority of the following features for nutritional information depend on the LLM already having the data for recipe downloaded

-2. Add values Nutrient Value of Some Common Foods as a default template
+2. Add EER calculations functionality,
-    - Canandian Nutrient File could be a 3.0 update
+    - Add personal user information persistent database tools, to add details for variables used in EER

 3.